-In a healthy body white blood cells act as part of our immune defense system, fighting infection and injury as well as supporting the body in times of stress.
-In leukemia the bloodstream is flooded with so many cancerous white blood cells that the body stops producing enough of the other important cells needed to function properly.1
+In a healthy body, white blood cells act as part of our immune defense system, fighting infection and injury and supporting the body in times of stress.
+In leukemia, the bloodstream is flooded with so many cancerous white blood cells that the body stops producing enough of the other important cells needed to function properly.1

 Combining these terms, there are five main leukemias described in dogs:4

 - Acute undifferentiated leukemia (AUL), meaning it is uncertain where it started

 In general, dogs with chronic leukemia progress gradually and can have a longer survival time, while those with acute leukemia become sick quickly with a rapid progression and poor prognosis.2

 Type of Lymphocyte

 To make it even more complicated, Acute Lymphoblastic Leukemia (ALL) and Chronic Lymphocytic Leukemia (CLL) can be further classified by what type of lymphocyte the original cell was: B-cell, T-cell, or natural killer (NK) cell.6